GrinonBarrett/Taksidos/Extras/Minigames/Oldcastle/Rules.md

 A piece can never enter a occupied space by the other player's piece.

 ##### Other Rules
 If an opposing piece is completely surrounded by their pieces, they may instead make that opposing piece blanck as their action.
 If a player's piece is adjacent to a blank piece, they may convert it to one of their own pieces as their action for the turn.
-If a blank piece is completely surrounded by a player's pieces, they may opt to remove that
+If a blank piece is completely surrounded by a player's pieces, they may opt to remove that piece from the board.

 ##### Variants
 * In some circles, a piece which is adacent to more pieces than an opposing piece trying to jump cannot be taken.
+* In some circles, you may jump blank pieces.
+Whether or not it is removed from the board also vearies from region to region.
 * In the Meolasine empire, this rules is popular but the would be "jumper" can still be moved as though it jumped that piece.
 * In a Lithen variant, the rooks are replaced with 2 "camps", which is the rear most pair on the swords' side.
 If the shields can occupy both camps while he swords do not hold the keep, the shield player wins.
-Additionally, in place of jumping a blank piece, you may remove it from the board and move the would-be jumper into the space that blank piece previously occupied.
+Additionally, in place of potentially jumping a blank piece, you may remove it from the board and move the would-be jumper into the space that blank piece previously occupied.
+You cannot jump blank pieces in this style of Oldcastle.

 ###### The Blue spaces on the image show the shield starting positions.
 Red spaces show sword starting positions.
 Green highlights the rook spaces.
 Purple desigantes the keep.